HL7NZ/nhi/input/pagecontent/ConsumerAuthComplianceTesting.md

 </td>
 <td>XXXXXXX</td>
 <td>Output: Person's information clearly displayed</td>
-<td>Mandatory</td>
+<td>Mandatory (for data item being handled)</td>
 </tr>

 <tr>
 <td>NHI-Consumer-GET-3</td>
-<td>application can display error message if a patient record has a Date of Death</td>
+<td>application has an appropriate exception flow if a patient record has a Date of Death</td>
 <td>XXXXXXX</td>
-<td>Output: The application alerts the user of an error an a business process to sort out the reason that a patient record has a death date</td>
+<td>Output: The application alerts the user of the exception flow and an appropriate business process to reslove data quality errors</td>
 <td>Mandatory</td>
 </tr>